Odeuropa/benchmarks_and_corpora/README.md

 # Benchmarks and Corpora

-This page contains the annotations related to olfactory information from the benchmark created for the Odeuropa project.
+This page contains the annotations related to olfactory information from the benchmark created for the ODEUROPA project.

 For 7 languages we selected a pool of documents covering different time periods (from 1620 to 1925) and topics (e.g. medicine, law, literature).